Stabilization vs. Reinforcement: What's the Difference?

 What do these definitions mean for your next project?

-Some properties that matter for reinforcement geogrid performance don't apply to a stabilization geogrid.
+Some properties that are important for reinforcement geogrid performance don't apply to a stabilization geogrid.
 For example, many geogrid specifications focus on tensile strength as an indicator of better performance.
-When geosynthetics are used in some applications, such as the reinforcement of walls and slopes, tensile strength is an input to the design and correlates to in-ground performance.
+When geosynthetics are used in applications such as the reinforcement of walls and slopes, tensile strength is an input to the design and correlates to in-ground performance.
 But, when someone is designing a road that will endure intermittent loads applied from above, confinement of the granular layer is far more important.
 Yes, a minimum tensile strength is needed to make sure the product can withstand aggregate placement and compaction, but performance depends on many other factors, none of which are directly correlated with tensile strength.

 If you would like to learn more about comparing geogrids, especially for roadway applications, visit our resource center.
 There you will find supporting research and frequently asked questions to help you choose the best geogrid for your project.